maRce10/lbh_song_amplitude/README.md

 - add stats (and graph) to show individuals differ in SPL
 - rerun stats for perch interaction and test contrasts (make sure predictors are mean-centered but no scaled)
 - for models with random slopes get average increase (for those that increase) and decrease (for those that decreased) in SPL
+- subtract  17,82631579 to each SPL to calibrate based on new sound meter

 ## Status